 - Twin-size extra long bed linens

 - Shower caddy to transport toiletries to and from bathroom

 - Alarm clock

 - Hot pots (small plug-in appliance for heating water) and snack masters (small plug-in appliance for making sandwiches) are allowed in the residence hall rooms, but microwaves and toasters are not.

 - Portable fan for warm summer nights

-- Power bar with surge protector (if you bring a computer, stereo, or TV)
+- Power strip with a surge protector (if you bring a computer, stereo, or TV)

 - Possibly a shelf for food, dishes, etc.

 - Possibly a small fridge not exceeding 6 cubic feet